 8. LifeStraw Home Pitcher - Best Glass Pitcher Design

 The LifeStraw Home stands out for its glass carafe design, which avoids the plastic contact issue that bothers many non-toxic living advocates.
-It reduces PFOA and PFOS by more than 99% and meets the NSF P473 standard.
+It reduces PFOA and PFOS by more than 99% and meets the NSF P473 standard [regulatory review, NSF P473].
 Its dual-stage system uses both a membrane microfilter and activated carbon to target bacteria, parasites, microplastics, lead, mercury, and PFAS.

-However, independent lab testing raised concerns.
+However, independent lab testing raised concerns [third-party lab testing].
 While the pitcher handles PFAS and microplastics well, it failed to adequately remove uranium, arsenic, lithium, and several other serious contaminants.
-It’s a strong choice for PFAS specifically, but not a comprehensive solution if your water has multiple contamination issues.
+It’s a strong choice for PFAS specifically, but not a complete solution if your water has multiple contamination issues.

 Pros: